-This noble idea, initially financed solely by the founder was so successful that there were clinics and local caregivers that depended on VIMAs continued supply of such items for their upkeep and safe cost.
+This noble idea, initially financed solely by the Francis was so successful that there were clinics and local caregivers that depended on VIMAs continued supply of such items for their upkeep and safe cost.
 His donation is known and well documented to have save lives and promote better living standards in the villages that were served.

 He did this because in his own words, “it is within my means”.
 This went on for about two years successfully, and after sharing his vision with friends, neighbors and church colleagues in the USA, others expressed interest in either assisting or donating used items to promote his efforts.
-Following successful small scale item donations, VIMA sent its first medical Volunteer to Ghana in March of 2011 on a two weeks assignment, the organization since then has welcomed to the shores of Ghana more than 100 volunteers in various capacities.
+Following successful small scale item donations, VIMA welcomed its first medical Volunteer to Ghana in March of 2011 on a two weeks assignment, the organization since then has welcomed to the shores of Ghana more than 100 western volunteers in various capacities.
 VIMA is doing amazing things, undertaking small projects in rural communities but of significant social impacts.
-We strongly believe that it doesn’t take much to make a difference in the lives of the poor; most of the aid intended for the poor does not reach the intended recipients due to the bureaucracy in the system coupled with greed by the privileged few at the top, a situation the founder of VIMA laments about and will like to change.
+We strongly believe that it doesn’t take much to make a difference in the lives of the poor; most of the aid intended for the poor does not reach the intended recipients due to the bureaucracy and the loopholes in the system, coupled with greed by the privileged few at the top, a situation the founder of VIMA laments about and will like to change.

 "when I see a child or an orphan in the hinterland starving, has no means to pay school fees, or no pair of shoes and clothes to wear, it reminds me of my own childhood, therefore I do not see a hopeless situation, but rather an opportunity for me to step-in and help,